jenkoj/ts2img/readme.md

 * manualty selecting appliances,
 * saving source time series.

-# Compatibility

-Works with all datasets supported by NILMTK.
+Works with all datasets supported by NILMTK, tested on:

-tested on:

 * REFIT
 * UKDALE